sonerguven/TopTrends/README.md

 # toptrends

-Access Google Trends via this Android app with a couple of more feature.
+Access Google Trends via this Android app with some more features.

 You can categorize your trends by news type and country in the main page.